 Often described as “moving meditation”, tai chi is an ancient Chinese martial art and exercise programme that combines mental focus with deliberate and relaxed movements that are gentle on your joints.
 It is sometimes referred to as “taiji” or “tai chi chuan”.

-Tai chi is a subset of the much older practice of qigong (pronounced ‘chee – gong’), which is a deep breathing exercise.
+Tai chi is a subset of the much older practice of qigong (pronounced ‘chee – gong’), which is a deep breathing and meditative exercise.
 In Chinese, the word is made up of two characters: ‘Qi’ = air, breath and life energy; and ‘gong’ = working hard to develop a high skill level.
 Therefore, qigong means: ‘the skill of getting more breath, energy and life’.